xorbitsai/inference/doc/source/models/sources/sources.rst

 If it is reachable, models are downloaded from Hugging Face; otherwise Xinference falls back to ModelScope.
 An HTTP error response (for example ``403``/``407`` from a blocking corporate proxy, or a ``5xx`` from a broken mirror) counts as unreachable, since downloads would fail anyway.
+When Hugging Face offline mode is enabled (``HF_HUB_OFFLINE=1`` or ``TRANSFORMERS_OFFLINE=1``), no probe runs and Hugging Face is selected directly, so air-gapped deployments keep reading from their pre-populated local Hugging Face cache.
 The detection result is cached, so the probe runs at most once per process, and its timeout can be tuned via the ``XINFERENCE_HUB_DETECT_TIMEOUT`` environment variable (default: 3 seconds).